tedirghazali/calendar/README.md

-# Sastra
+# Vidie Calendar
-Sastra is a library for web components based on Vidie
+Vidie Calendar is a Vue 3 Event Calendar